squid-cache/squid-cache.github.io/Features/Authentication.rst

 http_access deny all
 }}}

-The REQUIRED term means that any authenticated user will match the ACL named ''foo''.
+The REQUIRED term means that any already authenticated user will match the ACL named ''foo''.

+ /!\ Not that '''allow''' will NOT trigger the 407 authentication denial to fetch new auth details if the user is not correctly logged in already.
+Some browsers will send ''anonymous'' auth details by default.

+A slightly better way to do this and ensure the browser auth gets validated is:
+{{{
+acl foo proxy_auth REQUIRED
+http_access deny !foo
+http_access allow localnet
+http_access deny all
+}}}

 Squid allows you to provide fine-grained controls by specifying individual user names.
 For example: